 Bulk Compost Worms 1kg.
 Volume discounts available, see above!

 DISCLAIMER: Please note that the 500, 1000 and 2000 worm packs (see below) are generally enough for standard worm farms like the ones we sell.
 These 1kg bulk packs have about 4000 worms and are packed in coconut fibre (so they only have a few days shelf life).
 Since they have such a short shelf life, these 1kg bulk packs are not kept in stock but are ordered in after your order is placed online.
-Stock may take 3 to 14 days to get in.
+Stock usually takes 3 to 14 days to get in.
 In times of short supply, it may take weeks or months to get stock.
 In these cases, you can decide to cancel and refund the order if you can't wait the estimated time.

 Compost Worms eat our food waste – 1000 worms in a worm farm will eat around 125 grams of food waste per day producing valuable liquid, castings and baby worms for your garden.
 Over time the population will increase and depending on the size of your worm farm eat more and produce more.
 Typical domestic worm farms like the Worm Cafe are capable of producing around 2 litres of (10:1 diluted) liquid per week, 30-40kgs of castings per year and thousands of baby worms.
 Great care is taken to pack our worms in damp coconut fibre in polycarbonate woven bags for good air flow within a waxed box for safe delivery.